Sai-Kartheek-Reddy/Hold-DravidianLangTech-2024/README.md

 # HOLD-DravidianLangTech-2024
 ## Overview

-This repository contains the proposed work on HOLD-Z from DravidianLangtech-2024@EACL **HOLD-Z**:
+This repository contains the proposed work on HOLD from DravidianLangtech-2024@EACL **HOLD-DravidianLangTech-2024**:

 [HOLD-Z: Hate and Offensive Language Detection in Telugu Codemixed Text]()